Canadian held in China questioned daily, no lawyer, can't turn off light: sources

 China on Thursday said a third, female Canadian was undergoing “administrative punishment” for working illegally, after Canada’s government confirmed the detention.

-Reporting by Ben Blanchard; Additional reporting by David Ljunggren in Ottawa; Editing by Michael Perry, Robert Birsel
+Reporting by Ben Blanchard; Additional reporting by Christian Shepherd, and David Ljunggren in Ottawa; Editing by Michael Perry, Robert Birsel